-Note: Push the cables toward the engine to increase the traction; pull the cables away from the engine to decrease the traction.
+Note: Push the cable toward the engine to increase the traction; pull the cable away from the engine to decrease the traction.

-Turn the adjustment nut clockwise to tighten the cable adjustments.
+3. Turn the adjustment nut clockwise to tighten the cable adjustment.

 Note: Tighten the nut firmly with a socket or wrench.